Kamala (wrestler): Various promotions (1984–1986)

 After leaving the WWF in late-1984, Kamala went on to appear with multiple promotions throughout the United States and Canada.
 Throughout 1985, Kamala wrestled for the Minneapolis, Minnesota-based American Wrestling Association (AWA).
 He was established as a "monster" by winning a series of handicap matches.
 He feuded with Sgt.
 Slaughter, whom he defeated in a "Ugandan Death Match" in April 1985 but lost to in a "Boot Camp" steel cage match in June.
-At the SuperClash supercard in September 1985, Kamala lost to Jerry Blackwell in a bodyslam challenge.
+At the SuperClash supercard in September 1985, Kamala lost to Jerry Blackwell in a body slam challenge.

 Toward the end of the year, Kamala repeatedly challenged Rick Martel for the AWA World Heavyweight Championship, but failed to win the championship.
 In July 1985, Kamala wrestled for Jim Crockett Promotions at The Great American Bash, unsuccessfully challenging Magnum T. A. for the NWA United States Heavyweight Championship.
 In November 1985, Kamala made his first tour of Japan with All Japan Pro Wrestling.
 Wrestling as "Giant Kamala", he formed a tag team with fellow gaijin King Cobra.
 He made a second tour in February 1986 as "Kimala".
-In early-1986, Kamala had a short-run in the Montreal, Quebec, Canada-based International Wrestling promotion, where he was managed by Eddie Creatchman.
+In early-1986, Kamala had a short-run in the Montreal, Quebec, Canada-based Lutte Internationale promotion, where he was managed by Eddie Creatchman.

 World Wrestling Federation (1986–1987)

 Kamala returned to the WWF in July 1986, now managed by The Wizard and the masked "handler" Kim Chee (usually portrayed by Steve Lombardi).
 From November 1986 to February 1987, Kamala faced Hulk Hogan in a series of matches for the WWF World Heavyweight Championship, marking the pinnacle of his career.
 The run of matches included two bouts in Madison Square Garden that aired on WWF on MSG Network.

 In February 1987, Kamala formed a tag team with the "Wild Samoan" Sika.
 In the same month, he began a feud with Jake Roberts, during which Roberts repeatedly exploited Kamala's purported fear of snakes.
+Kamala won this feud when he defeated Roberts at the 11th edition of Saturday Night's Main Event, with the help of "The Honky Tonk Man".
 In April 1987, The Wizard sold Kamala's managerial contract to Mr. Fuji.
-Harris abruptly left the WWF once more in September 1987 over frustrations about his pay.
+Harris was scheduled to once again face off against World Heavyweight Champion Hulk Hogan at Saturday Night's Main Event XII, but he abruptly left the WWF once more in September 1987 over frustrations about his pay.